 “We live on an archipelago that in many ways is isolated from the rest of the world.
 In one way it feels safe, at least when Svalbard does not have any registered cases of Corona infection.
-However, it also appears dramatic as a decision has been made that has enormous consequences for business here”, they say to High North News.
+However, it also appears dramatic as a decision has been made that has enormous consequences for business here”, they say to High North News, and they continue:

 “We do of course comply with infection control regulations and procedures, and we are loyal to national regulations.
 We take part in this huge joint effort on par with everyone else.
 As a citizen one has to accept the measures introduced by the authorities.
 However, we also argue that the government has to take the consequences of its decisions.”